%2F%2Fusers%2F198ba1d4-a1ae-41af-9e65-e08ae9dcc19e%2Fratecard%2Fimage-2025-02-26t165416.020.png&w=1200&q=75)

-Blacktip Sharks are a real thrill to target around Key West.
-These speedy predators usually run 4-5 feet long and put up an exciting fight.
-You'll find them patrolling shallow reefs and coastal waters, especially in summer when they move inshore to breed.
-Blacktips are known for their spectacular jumps and acrobatics when hooked.
-We often spot them cruising near the surface, which makes for some heart-pounding sight fishing.
-To land one, I like using oily bait fish like mackerel or mullet on a wire leader.
-Just be ready when they hit - these sharks can reach speeds of 20 mph in short bursts.
-While they're not the biggest shark out there, Blacktips more than make up for it with their aggressive strikes and aerial displays.
-It's always a rush watching one leap clear out of the water as it tries to throw the hook.
+Blacktip Sharks are a thrill to catch around Key West.
+These speedy predators typically run 4-5 feet long and put up a great fight.
+You'll find them cruising the shallows near reefs and in the bay, especially during their spring and fall migrations.
+They're known for their acrobatic jumps when hooked, which makes for an exciting catch.
+Blacktips are most active in warmer months, and we often spot them chasing bait schools near the surface.
+To land one, use oily fish like mackerel or herring as bait.
+A local trick is to chum the water to get them fired up.
+Just be ready for a fast strike – these sharks don't mess around once they smell food.
+While they're not the biggest shark out there, Blacktips more than make up for it with their aggressive runs and aerial displays.

 Vehicle Guest Capacity: 4